How to Spot a Counterfeit Bill

 Group of counterfeit $100 bills

 Everyone loves a stash of cash — unless it’s fake.
-Bogus bills can be difficult to spot.
-The tips below apply to US currency issued during or after 2004.
+Counterfeiting technology has become increasingly sophisticated so the US Treasury has also upped its game with built in security features.
 Look for these signs to help you determine if it’s the real thing:

-• A genuine bill of $10 or more uses color shifting ink.
-If you tilt the bill at a 45 degree angle, the color of the numeral in the lower right hand corner will shift from green to copper.
+• A genuine bill of $5 or more uses color shifting ink.
+On a legitimate bill the color will shift from gold to green or green to black when tilting it back and forth.

-• A genuine $100 has a blue ribbon woven into the paper.
-When you move the bill back and forth, the bells and the “100’s” move from side to side.
+• Since 2009, a genuine $100 has a blue ribbon woven into the paper.
+When you tilt the bill up and down, the bells and the “100’s” move from side to side.
 When you tilt it side to side, they move up and down

 • The portrait on the bill is printed very slightly higher than the surrounding area.
 You should be able to feel a subtle difference.